Updated: Nov 20

 ✔️ My hope and motivation are back, I feel more motivated than ever in my recovery.

-3. My green smoothie does reduce fatigue symptoms
+3. My green smoothie does reduce fatigue after a concussion

 Every day (well almost every day), I start my day by drinking my smoothie.
 I started doing this two years ago.
 Someone gave me that tip.
 I was a bit skeptical about it, what difference could it make for my concussion symptoms?